diffplug/gitfromscratch/manuscript/time-travel/patch/patch.md

 In the example above, it was easy to apply the recipe so long as there wasn't already a file named `whale.jpg`.
 If that file already existed, then it was harder.
 Overwriting it automatically is a bad idea - the safest way to do a recipe is to never delete information, only add it.

-So now let's look at a sequence:
+:et's look at a new example:

 - v1: we add `readme.txt`, whose content is `TODO`.
 - v2: we delete `readme.txt`
 - v3: we add `readme.txt`, whose content is `I hereby bequeath all my worldly posessions to my dog.`

-If we create a patch from v1 and v2, we get `Delete 'readme.txt'`.
-Then if we apply it to v3, we'll delete a very important document!
+If we create a patch from v1 to v2, we get `Delete 'readme.txt'`.
+If we then apply this patch to v3, we'll delete a very important document!
 Remembering that the safest way to do a recipe is to never delete information, let's make our recipe more specific: `If 'readme.txt' has content 'TODO' then delete it.`.

 In order to make sure that a patch never destroys information inadvertently, a patch recipe always asserts what the project needs to be before the recipe can be applied.
-Here's how that looks for an addition, removal, or a change:
+Here's how that looks:

-- if `readme.txt` does not exist, create it with content `TODO`
+- addition: if `readme.txt` does not exist, create it with content `TODO`
-- if `readme.txt` exists with content `TODO`, delete it
+- removal: if `readme.txt` exists with content `TODO`, delete it
-- if `readme.txt` exists with content `TODO`, repace it with content `I hereby bequeath all my worldly posessions to my dog.`
+- change: if `readme.txt` exists with content `TODO`, repace it with content `I hereby bequeath all my worldly posessions to my dog.`

 ## Recipes that touch the same file